wander1ust/sperax-docs-ui/README.md

 ## Design Process
 What do stars and snow have to do with crypto finance, deFi, and blockchain?
 Well, stars and snow are one with nature ... nature is perceived as a source of truth ... and blockchain/smart contracts are supposedly a "definitive source of truth" (**[so I've heard](https://yewtu.be/watch?v=HiuvsLNCg-Y)**).
 Stars in a constellation are like nodes on a blockchain...

 If all that sounds like a stretch, it's cause it is lol.
-I went with these themes just because. 😂
+I chose these themes just because. 😂

 It's challenging to design for a brand knowing very little to nothing about it.
 Not just the brand, but also the customers/audience and the niche that the company operates in.
 I checked Sperax's website, but honestly, I don't get what Sperax is or does.
 Skimming over the text, I realized that most of the technical concepts presented were beyond my knowledge and understanding.
 So I just focused on the elements & layout on the webpage.
 I noticed that there isn't much of a defined color scheme.
 Some shades of green, blue, and purple stood out, so I stuck with those colors.

 There really isn't much to the design.
-The Docusarus template is solid on its own, and everything that is needed is accessible in the public domain.
+Docusarus is solid as a standalone site generator.
+Everything that is needed is accessible in the public domain.
 No need to reinvent the wheel and aim to design/develop a template from scratch when a free, perfectly working, routinely tested, (did I say *free*?), out-of-the-box solution already exists.

 This is what confused me most about the challenge requirements.
 Unless Sperax requires a private, decentralized alternative (which now that I think about it, probably makes more sense 🤔), I believe Docusaurus on its own fits the bill quite nicely for Sperax USD Docs.
 What matters most about a code documentation site is the content, content flow, and functionality - less so the appearance and design.
 Replace the text, add some images, change the colors to align with the Sperax brand and, voilà, you have yourself a neat code documentation site.
 All this in just a matter of minutes 👍.
 Maybe throw in a user feedback poll at the bottom of each guide or doc to spice things up.
 This is my 2¢ 🙂.